 Some children have rampant or many large teeth cavities.
 If your child’s tooth cavity is in the pulp nerve, and it is a very large cavity - then your child may be needing a pulpotomy?
-Common dental pulpotomy question is, what is Dental pulpotomy treatment?
+The common dental pulpotomy question is, what is Dental pulpotomy treatment?
 We get asked many dental pulpotomy questions online with us.
 Dental pulpotomy is a fairly common dental procedure for children and young adults with dental caries.
 This is a treatment that is done when dental caries reach the nerve or inside of the tooth pulp chamber.
 Pulpotomy can be done on both baby and adult teeth.
 Though, with adult teeth - will need to get full root canal treatment to complete.

 Asking the right Tooth Cavity Question before dental treatment:

-We get many dental questions about the second layer - dentin tooth layer question, such as why are my teeth sensitive question?
-The second layer of the tooth is called the dentin, and it is nothing more than tubes which are filled with water that communicate back to the nerve cells.
+We get many dental questions about the second layer - the dentin tooth layer question, such as Why are my teeth sensitive questions?
+The second layer of the tooth is called the dentin, and it is nothing more than tubes that are filled with water that communicate back to the nerve cells.
 The third layer of the tooth is the pulp chamber.
 All teeth are hollow with nerves and blood supply on the inside.
 Immune responses happen to the inside of the tooth when the sterile environment is invaded.

 The outside layer of the root of the tooth is called the cementum.
 The cementum is connected to the bone by the periodontal ligament.
-Beyond the cementum is the dentin, discussed above, and the nerve canal filled with pulp tissue.
+Beyond the cementum is the dentin, discussed above, and the nerve canal is filled with pulp tissue.